Real Men, Real Issues: What African American Men Need to Know

 The lives people live can affect their health and lifespan.
 African American men are no exception.
 For these men, sickness and death are most often due to the “deadly quartet”:

-.
-There are several ways the virus is passed from one person to another: sharing needles in IV drug use, blood transfusion (rare) and sexual contact, including oral, vaginal and anal sex (Video)
+AIDS stands for acquired immunodefiency syndrome but you may know it by the term “the virus.”
+Currently, about 1/3 of all Americans who have AIDS are African American.
+There are several ways the virus is passed from one person to another: sharing needles in IV drug use, blood transfusion (rare) and sexual contact, including oral, vaginal and anal sex.
+AIDS transmitted through male-to-male sexual contact is considered the silent epidemic among black men given that “homosexuality in the African American community is never talked about.”

 What can I do to improve my health?